Easy Spanakopita Recipe – Greek Spinach Pie

 1.

-In a medium skillet over medium-high heat, add olive oil and add chopped shallots and garlic into the frying pan.
-Fry them for 2 minutes, remove them from the pan, and bring them to room temperature.
+In a medium skillet over medium-high heat, warm the olive oil.
+Add the chopped shallots and garlic, and sauté for about 2 minutes until fragrant and softened.
+Remove from the heat and let cool to room temperature.

-Add spinach, the cooked shallots and garlic, dry dill, chopped green onion, parsley, lemon zest, juice, feta cheese, and all the spices to a big bowl and mix everything together.
+In a large mixing bowl, combine the spinach, cooled shallots and garlic, dried dill, chopped green onions, parsley, lemon zest, lemon juice, feta cheese, and all the spices.
+Mix well until everything is evenly combined.

 Mark as complete